OsamaHIma/translate-easy/README.md

 # Translate Easy

-Translate Easy is a React package that provides an easy way to implement language translation and selection in your React applications.
-It allows you to define multiple languages and translations, and provides a context and hook for managing the selected language.
+Translate Easy simplifies the process of translating text within React applications by providing a flexible set of components and hooks.

 ## Installation

-You can install the package using npm or yarn:
+You can install Translate Easy via npm or yarn:

 ```bash
 npm install translate-easy